 - These parasites are transmitted by mosquitoes that bite infected dogs and pass them to the next dogs bitten.

 How to Protect Your Dog with Parasite Prevention

 At Hastings Veterinary Clinic, we will recommend regular flea and parasite prevention methods.

-We will consult with you on what the best methods are for your pet.
+We will consult with you on what the best methods are for your pet based on their lifestyle.
 If an infestation has already occurred, we will advise you on the most effective treatment, both for your dog and to get rid of a possible infestation in your home.

 While prevention is always best for parasite control, your veterinarian will recommend an effective medication and course of treatment should an infestation occur.